yaghomattos/YaghoMattos/README.md

 ### Welcome !! :metal:

-I am a Computer Science undergraduate student at Federal University of Juiz de Fora, focused on web development looking for opportunities and possibilities to collaborate.
+I'm a graduate in Exact Sciences and undergraduate in Computer Science at Federal University of Juiz de Fora.
+Looking for opportunities of collaboration and job, for professional and personal growth.

 <img alt="funhave" src="public/funhave.png" />